CentralPing/mongoose-plugin-diff/README.md

   },
   bar: {
     type: String,
-    diff: true // indicates to monitor this field for modification }
+    diff: true // indicates to monitor this property for modification }
 });
 schema.plugin(diffPlugin);

+// Alternatively, paths to monitor can be provided by the plugin options
+// schema.plugin(diffPlugin, { paths: ['bar'] });

 const Foo = mongoose.model('Foo', schema);
 Foo.findOne().then(foo => { // {foo: 'My orig', bar: 'My other orig'}